World 'running out of time' on North Korea, Trump to tell Asia: White House

 South Korea’s spy agency told lawmakers on Thursday that North Korea may be planning a new missile test, after brisk activity was spotted at its research facilities.
 [L4N1N83MN]

-The U.S. military is keeping a close eye on North Korea, which conducted its last missile test on Sept.
-15 and its sixth and largest nuclear test on Sept.
-3.
+At the same time, the U.S. military is keeping a close eye on North Korea.

-Two Guam-based U.S. B-1B bombers flew through South Korean airspace and over the country's Pilsung Range in an exercise on Thursday, the U.S. Air Force said. [nL2N1N827P]
+Two Guam-based U.S. B-1B bombers, accompanied by fighter jets from South Korea and Japan, carried out an exercise in the vicinity of the Korean peninsula on Thursday, the U.S. Air Force said.

 "The bilateral continuous bomber presence mission was planned in advance ... and was not in response to any current event," the Air Force said in a statement.